 When we speak to Marketing Managers, they’re often looking to create a thought leadership film of their Subject Matter Experts.
 They often tell us about similar challenges:

-Their SME have incredible knowledge and insight, but it’s sometimes hard to get them to be succinct
+- They have SMEs with incredible knowledge and insight, but it’s sometimes hard to get them to be succinct

 Video is a great way to show thought leadership in a concise and impactful way.
 It also allows you to add their expertise to any sales presentation.
 And by putting the video on your website or LinkedIn, they get a much greater exposure.
 Here’s how we’ve captured thought leadership on film